-Susi Lovell’s short stories have appeared in Grain, The Fiddlehead, carte blanche, Stand Magazine and other literary journals, as well as in the anthologies Everything Is So Political and Salut King Kong.
+Susi Lovell’s short stories have appeared in The New Quarterly, Grain, The Fiddlehead, carte blanche, Stand Magazine and other literary journals, as well as in the anthologies Everything Is So Political and Salut King Kong.
 She has an M.F.A. in Creative Writing from Lesley University, MA, and an M.A. in Contemporary Dance from the Université du Québec à Montréal.
 She is working on her first collection of short stories.

 Susi has declared 2016 her Year of the Blurt!
 She will (try to) post a Thursday Blurt, a piece of flash fiction, every week through the year!